-- the added costs of a shared custody plan, such as if both parents have extra housing or food costs
+- the added costs of a shared parenting time plan, such as if both parents have extra housing or food costs

 - each parent's situation, such as if they live with a new partner who shares expenses, or have other dependents to support

 When parents have more than one child, sometimes, one child lives most of the time with one parent and the other child lives most of the time with the other parent.
 This is called split parenting time.
 Split parenting time used to be called split custody.

 When this happens, each parent usually pays the table amount for any children living with the other parent.
 The parent who has to pay the higher amount must pay the difference to the other parent.

-Shared custody and split custody are terms used in the Child Support Guidelines to refer to the amount of time a child spends with each parent.
-They do not mean the same thing as sole custody and joint custody.
-Sole custody and joint custody refer to the right to make major decisions about a child.
+Shared parenting time and split parenting time are terms used in the Child Support Guidelines to refer to the amount of time a child spends with each parent.
+They do not mean the same thing as decision-making responsibility, which used to be called custody.
+Decision-making responsibility refers to the right to make major decisions about a child.